-Welcome to the Changing Role of Specialist Provision in Supporting Inclusive Education project web area!
+Welcome to the Changing Role of Specialist Provision in Supporting Inclusive Education activity web area!

-The Changing Role of Specialist Provision in Supporting Inclusive Education (CROSP) project focuses on the re-organisation of specialist provision to support the right to inclusive education for all learners.
-The project has two phases:
+The Changing Role of Specialist Provision in Supporting Inclusive Education (CROSP) activity focused on the re-organisation of specialist provision to support the right to inclusive education for all learners.

-- Phase 2 (2019–2022) builds on Phase 1’s main outcomes, focusing on peer-learning activities.
-These include thematic workshops with policy-makers from Agency member countries.
-The peer-learning approach aims to enable member countries to develop more effective strategies for improving specialist provision’s role for inclusive education.
+- Phase 2 (2019–2022) built on phase 1’s main outcomes, focusing on peer-learning activities.
+These included thematic workshops with policy-makers from Agency member countries.

-The CROSP methodology follows a peer-learning approach.
-It provides a forum for reviewing national policies in depth and collaboratively reflecting on other countries’ policies.
-The approach engages policy-makers with a shared professional focus and knowledge in pre-agreed activities and discussions with each other around four main issues to be considered for changing specialist provision’s role in supporting inclusive education: governance, funding, capacity building and quality assurance.
+The CROSP methodology followed a peer-learning approach.
+It provided a forum for policy-makers to review national policies in depth and collaboratively reflect on other countries’ policies.
+The approach engaged policy-makers with a shared professional focus and knowledge in pre-agreed activities and discussions around four main issues to be considered for changing specialist provision’s role in supporting inclusive education: governance, funding, capacity building and quality assurance.

 Participants and target group